sunaku/tamzen-font/README.md

 See <https://wiki.archlinux.org/index.php/Fonts#Console_fonts> for details.

-### XTerm integration
+### [XTerm][3] integration

-The following Xresources let you dynamically switch between the various Tamzen fonts by holding down Control and right-clicking in [the XTerm terminal][3].
+The following Xresources allow you to dynamically switch between the various Tamzen fonts by holding down Control and right-clicking in the XTerm terminal.

     XTerm*font  : -*-tamzen-medium-*-*-*-16-*-*-*-*-*-*-*
     XTerm*font1 : -*-tamzen-medium-*-*-*-9-*-*-*-*-*-*-*